blackbat13/eternal-king/docs/stories/misc/undeadly_conundrum.md

 "Who—?" he rasped, power faltering for the first time.

 Nyx smiled.
 Slow.
 Deadly.
 She glided toward him, bare feet leaving no trace on the broken stone.
-"They call me Nyx," she purred, her voice like velvet over broken glass.
+"They call me Nyx" she purred, her voice like velvet over broken glass.
 "The night has been… *lonely*."
 She reached out, a single finger tracing the air near his cheek.
 "You play with death so boldly.
 But do you truly *understand* it?"

 The necromancer’s arrogance melted into rapt fascination.
 He’d spent centuries forcing the dead to obey, but *this*… this was something new.
 Something *free*.
 Untamed.
 She wasn’t a slave to the grave.
 She *was* the grave—and she *chose* to walk.

-"You’re… different," he breathed, stepping closer, entranced.
+"You’re… different" he breathed, stepping closer, entranced.
 "Not bound.
 Not *broken*."

-"Death broke me once," Nyx murmured, leaning in until her lips nearly brushed his ear.
+"Death broke me once" Nyx murmured, leaning in until her lips nearly brushed his ear.
 "But *he* remade me."
 She didn’t name Damien.
 She didn’t need to.
 The raw, ancient power radiating from her was signature enough.
 "Imagine… *your* power, unchained.
 Not *stealing* life… but *commanding* the void between."

 Malak Vorth’s eyes widened.
 He saw it—*felt* it—a vision Nyx wove with her voice: not an army of mindless dead, but legions of *willing* shadows, dancing to his will.
 True immortality.
 True dominion.
 His hands trembled, not with exhaustion, but with *greed*.